Policies, Regulations and Practices for Incoming Students

 NSE Office is located in Student Services Center 220 within the Office of Academic Advising Programs.

-You can also reach me at 898-5721 in International Advising at the Graduate School in Student Service Center, Room 440, and by email at email@example.com
+You can also reach me at 898-5721 in International Advising in the Office of International Education, Student Services Center Room 440, and by email at firstname.lastname@example.org

 It is imperative that you keep your current address and telephone number and e-mail address with the NSE Coordinator.
 Your health insurance policy number should be with you as well.
 In addition, carry with you my phone numbers as well as your identification in case.
 Please.